nwtnni/nwtnni.github.io/content/blog/2017-06-12-markov-introduction.md

 **Parsing source text.** Not sure about this one.
 Stripping the source text of punctuation before feeding it into the parser may or may not help.
-I don't really want to figure out proper grammar generation for generated text, but having `this phrase` and `this phrase."` as separate representations in the model doesn't seem right.
+I don't really want to figure out proper grammar generation for generated text, but having "this phrase" and "this phrase."" as separate representations in the model doesn't seem right.

 **Web app.** There are way too many of these floating around the Internet,